You are here

 - Medical education is also an important activity undertaken by internists as the nature of internal medicine and its wide-ranging clinical and research activities equip internists well to teach medical students, residents and fellows.

-Despite these widely varied activities and roles, the discipline is unified by a shared set of basic principles that form the foundation of internal medicine practice:
+Despite these widely varied activities and roles, the specialty is unified by a shared set of basic principles exemplified by the discipline's founder, Sir William Osler, that form the foundation of internal medicine practice:

 - Internal medicine emphasizes a thorough understanding of the science underlying the practice of medicine and the need to develop a comprehensive fund of knowledge of disease gained through study, observation, and experience in the care of patients, leading to a mastery of the complex inter-relationships of science and disease.